Anas1812162/Rapid-Snake/README.md

 # Rapid-Snake
-Popular Snake game using C# on made on visual studio
+Popular Snake game using C# made on visual studio